ndf-zz/syncbox/syncbox-edit/README.md

    - "half": 192
    - "bar": 384

-Multiples are specified by prefixing a label with an integer multiplier and a space, eg: "3 16th" is equivalent to 72.
+Multiples are specified by prefixing a label with a multiplier and a space, eg: "3 16th" is equivalent to 72, and "0.75 Bar" is equivalent to "3 beat" or 288.

 ## Installation